Web Sustainability: Frequently Asked Questions

 Most AI applications are delivered via the web, so it is critical to consider sustainability in AI-related decision-making.
 Many are also delivered through third-party providers, making them especially relevant to supply chain and scope 3 emissions issues.

-With that said, as of this writing, third-party provider data gaps and a significant lack of tooling undermines our collective ability to track, measure, and improve the environmental impact of web products that utilize AI.
+With that said, as of this writing, third-party provider data gaps and a significant lack of tooling can undermine an organization’s ability to track, measure, and improve the environmental impact of web products that utilize AI.
 However, this is changing quickly.

 Numerous laws, policies, directives, and standards related to web sustainability have been introduced around the world.
 This regulatory guidance exists in various states—development (draft), consultation, or awaiting approval in the jurisdictions where they are relevant.